 Where you can study with me…

-I have led self-care and resiliency sessions for staff in the Yale New Haven Psychiatric Department and for elementary school psychologists and social workers in the Hamden Public Schools system.
+I have led self-care and resiliency sessions for staff in the Yale New Haven Psychiatric Department and the Lifestyle Psychiatry program at the Yale School of Medicine, as well as for elementary school psychologists and social workers in the Hamden Public Schools system.
 I’ve had the privilege of presenting the trauma sensitive yoga module for the Breathing Deeply Yoga Therapy teacher training program in Northampton, MA.

 What yoga has brought to my life and what it can bring to yours…